Intermediate geodesic growth in virtually nilpotent groups

 In our case, the story starts in the same way: a pair $(G,S)$, and the word metric $\norm{\,\cdot\,}_S$.
 However, instead of counting elements, we count geodesics.
 A word $w\in S^*$ is a \emph{geodesic} if $\ell(w)=\norm{\overline w}_S$.
 The \emph{geodesic growth function} of $(G,S)$ is then defined as

 We should mention that geodesic growth is sensitive to the choice of a generating set.
-Indeed, Bridson, Burillo, Elder and {\v{S}}uni{\'c} proved that all infinite groups $G$ admit a generating set $S$ such that $\gamma_\geod^{(G,S)}(n)$ grows exponentially \cite[Example 6]{bridson2012groups}.\footnote{This holds if we allow generating \emph{multisets}.
-Otherwise, the only virtually nilpotent counter-example is $G=\ZZ$ (as a corollary of Theorem \ref{thm:crit}), and any other hypothetical counter-example would be of intermediate volume growth (as exponential volume growth implies exponential geodesic growth).} Therefore, BBES ask the following questions: \begin{itemize}[leftmargin=6mm, label=\textbullet] \item Characterize groups $G$ with polynomial geodesic growth, that is, with $\gamma_\geod^{(G,S)}(n)\preceq n^d$ for some constant $d\ge 0$ and for at least one generating set $S$. \item Does there exists a pair $(G,S)$ with intermediate geodesic growth? \end{itemize}
+Indeed, Bridson, Burillo, Elder and {\v{S}}uni{\'c} proved that any infinite group $G$ admits a generating set $S$ such that $\gamma_\geod^{(G,S)}(n)$ grows exponentially \cite[Example 6]{bridson2012groups}.\footnote{This holds if we allow generating \emph{multisets}.
+Otherwise, the only virtually nilpotent counter-example is $G=\ZZ$ (as a corollary of Theorem \ref{thm:crit}), and any other hypothetical counter-example would be of intermediate volume growth (as exponential volume growth implies exponential geodesic growth). } Therefore, Bridson \emph{et al}.\ ask the following questions: \begin{adjustwidth}{3mm}{3mm} \textbf{Question 1.} Characterize groups $G$ with polynomial geodesic growth, that is, with $\gamma_\geod^{(G,S)}(n)\preceq n^d$ for some constant $d\ge 0$ and for at least one generating set $S$.